 The studies suggest that when a person is stressed, their amygdala (which is the part of the brain that deals with stress) sends a signal to the bone marrow to produce more white blood cells.

 What it means

-A Stanford University study found that after just eight weeks of meditation, there is increased activity in areas of the prefrontal cortex that help regulate emotions, and subsequently reduce stress.2
+A Stanford University study found that after just eight weeks of meditation, there was increased activity in areas of the prefrontal cortex that help regulate emotions, and subsequently reduce stress.2

 In the long term, it can actually help prevent stress in the first place, by giving you a sense of perspective and an increased awareness of your own reactions to stressful situations.

-Activities such as walking or running that gets you out into green space, or team sports which include a high degree of social interaction, are particularly good for your mental and emotional wellbeing.
+Activities such as walking or running that get you out into green space, or team sports which include a high degree of social interaction, are particularly good for your mental and emotional wellbeing.

 To find out more call us on 0808 101 0337